 This took many trials.
 Rest assured that in our crowded kitchen, no trial sweet potato fry was wasted in the quest for crispness.
 Finally we found that corn starch makes a big difference.
 You don’t need much.
 We used about one tablespoon of cornstarch for this whole batch of sweet potato fries, and they were the crispiest baked fries we could hope for!

 Another note – we always sprinkle a hearty pinch of salt on our fries as soon as they come out of the oven.
-Salt is a touchy subject amongst some, but we’re firm believers that if you’re eating a well-rounded, healthy-ish diet and preparing most of your food at home, you’re probably doing just fine on salt intake.
-If you have specific health issues that require you to limit your salt intake, ignore this.
-For the rest of the population, a little extra salt; it goes a long way when it comes to flavor.
+Salt can be a controversial subject, but we’re firm believers that if you’re eating a well-rounded, healthy-ish diet and preparing most of your food at home, you’re probably doing just fine on salt intake.
+If you have a health reason for limiting your salt intake, listen to your doctors, of course.
+For everyone else, don’t fear little extra salt; it goes a long way when it comes to flavor.